portworx/px-docs/px-faqs.md

 No.  We are software-only, deployed as a container

 ### Can storage be added to a server and used after the server has joined the cluster?
 Yes.
-With 'pxctl service add /dev/xyz', or corresponding API call, additional storage gets dynamically incorporated into the the global capacity pool.
+With 'pxctl service add /dev/xyz' additional storage gets dynamically incorporated into the the global capacity pool.

 ### What happens when a drive fails?
 Portworx will enter maintenance mode.
 In this mode, you can replace up to one failed drive.
 If there are multiple drive failures, a node can be decommissioned from the cluster.
 Once the node is decommissioned, the drives can be replaced and recommissioned into the cluster.